-Best Cases for Moto E5 Plus
+Best Cases for Moto E5 Plus in 2022

-The Moto E5 Plus is one of the more "upscale" phones you can buy for under $200 — quite a steal for a capable phone that's powered by a massive 5000 mAh battery.
-We recommend getting a case to keep your phone safe, and there are some great options available such as the Spigen Rugged Armor or something a bit more slim like the Tudia Arch S Series.
-There's a good variety of cases available for the Moto E5 Plus, so let's dive in.
+The Moto E5 Plus is one of the more "upscale" phones you can buy at an affordable price — quite a steal for a capable phone that's powered by a massive 5000 mAh battery.
+We still recommend a case, even for a budget phone like this, because drop damage never looks good on a phone.
+We've done the hard work of rounding up the best cases available for the Moto G5 Plus.

 Spigen Rugged Armor case